 - 1 scallion, finely chopped, green and light green parts only

 - Sesame seeds, for garnish (optional)

 Step 4: Add the chicken wings and coat with the marinade, then cover the bowl and refrigerate for 2 hours or up to 1 day.

 Step 7: Bake for 40-45 minutes or until crispy and juices run clear when pierced with a fork, turning over once halfway.

-5-10 minutes before the wings are done, add the remaining marinade to a saucepan and bring to a boil.
+Step 8: 10 minutes before the wings are done, add the remaining marinade to a saucepan and bring to a boil.
 Then turn the heat to low and cook until warmed through and the wings are ready.

-Place the wings in a serving bowl, drizzle with the glaze and garnish with sesame seeds if you like.
+Step 9: Place the wings in a serving bowl, drizzle with the glaze and garnish with sesame seeds if you like.
 (You can pour all of the glaze into the serving bowl, or serve some on the side as a dipping sauce.)